-There are more reasons for changing your diet as there are diets out there.
+There are as many reasons for changing your diet as there are diets out there.
 Whether you’re trying to lose weight, be healthier in general, or care a lot about animals, cutting out meat or other animal products from your diet can feel daunting at first.

 Easing in involves swapping out one or more meals a week where you would normally eat meat with recipes that are meatless.
 You can slowly increase the amount of plant based meals you’re eating each week until you’ve fully transitioned.

 Please also note that I am not a dietician or even a self proclaimed nutritionist.
-I’m just a person who has been pretty much meatless for the last four years and is feeling great.
+I’m just a person who has been pretty much meatless for the last eight years and is feeling great.

 Know your nutrients

 Many people are concerned about getting enough protein without meat in their diet, but I have found this to be far less difficult than expected.
 Good meatless protein sources include beans, lentils, nuts, and seeds.

 You can increase your iron absorption by pairing iron rich foods with those high in vitamin C such as red bell peppers, oranges, and pineapples.
-I’ve also found cooking in a cast iron skillet whenever possible to be a great way to add iron to my diet.
+I’ve also found cooking in a cast iron skillet (affiliate link) whenever possible to be a great way to add iron to my diet.

 Vitamin b12 can be a concern for some, especially if you’re also cutting out dairy and eggs.
-Some dairy free milk alternatives and breakfast cereals are fortified with b12, I find nutritional yeast to be a great tasty way to add b12 to recipes.
+Some dairy free milk alternatives and breakfast cereals are fortified with b12, and I find nutritional yeast to be a tasty way to add b12 to recipes.

 Let’s rethink some common meat products and how we can swap other protein sources in their place.

-Chicken – Garbanzo beans, white beans, tofu, or jackfruit
+- Chicken – Garbanzo beans, white beans, tofu, or jackfruit

-Pork – Pinto beans or jackfruit
+- Pork – Pinto beans or jackfruit

 It’s probably best to avoid processed foods as much as possible, but if they help you make the transition or round out your diet I say go for it.
 Gardein is one of my favorite meatless brands with a taste and texture that rivals the real thing (almost too much for some!).